HandiRack Universal Inflatable Vehicle Roof Rack

 Features

-• FITS CARS AND SUVS: Practical universal roof rack cross bars that fit popular models from Audi, BMW, Chevrolet, Ford, Honda, Hyundai, Jeep, Kia, Mazda, Mitsubishi, Nissan, Subaru, Toyota, VW.
+• FITS CARS AND SUVS: Practical universal roof rack cross bars that fit popular models from Audi, BMW, Chevrolet, Ford, Honda, Hyundai, Jeep, Kia, Mazda, Mitsubishi, Nissan, Subaru, Tesla, Toyota, VW.
 Please contact our team for any advice.
 Unsuitable for vehicles with soft tops or side curtain air bags.

 Buy From Amazon